 Ross A. Albert is a Retired Partner of the Corporate and Commercial Litigation Practice.
 Mr. Albert represents parties caught up in investigative and regulatory inquiries and enforcement actions brought by the U.S. Securities and Exchange Commission (SEC), the Financial Industry Regulatory Authority (FINRA), the Georgia Securities Commissioner, other federal and state law enforcement authorities and self-regulatory organizations.
 He also leads internal investigations of alleged corporate and business misconduct.
-In addition, he has experience extending over several decades handling securities litigation, foreign corrupt practices matters (FCPA), commercial litigation, corporate litigation, insurance and reinsurance litigation, class actions and other complex cases before federal and state courts, administrative agencies and arbitration panels.
+In addition, he has experience extending over several decades handling securities litigation, foreign corrupt practices (FCPA) matters, commercial litigation, corporate litigation, insurance and reinsurance litigation, class actions and other complex cases before federal and state courts, administrative agencies and arbitration panels.

 In November 2015, Mr. Albert and his MMM litigation colleagues were recognized by the Daily Report, the leading legal newspaper in Atlanta and the state of Georgia, as “Litigation Department of the Year” in the White Collar/Securities Defense category, one of only two firms named in that category.
 In a special section, the Daily Report profiled Mr. Albert, giving specific recognition to his achievements in representing clients before the SEC.